jlvanhulst/salesforce-skills-test/README.md

 We have prepared a list of challenges to test your skills, ranging from basic configuration to advanced integrations and AI solutions.

 👉 **[View the Challenges Roadmap](CHALLENGES.md)**

+If you have any questions or need assistance, please don't hesitate to ask jlvanhulst at gmail dot com.